By Blog Team on Feb 17, 2019 8:00:00 AM

-Artificial Intelligence (AI) is no longer a source for science-fiction only, but the driving force behind many technological breakthroughs.
-While China presented the world’s first AI anchor in 2018 (The Guardian, 2018), football clubs in London employ an AI Coach for tactical insights to improve their team performance (Independent, 2019).
+Artificial Intelligence (AI) is no longer just present in science fiction but is the driving force behind many of today’s technological breakthroughs encompassing various industries.
+While China presented the world’s first AI anchor in 2018, football clubs in London employed an AI Coach for tactical insights to improve their team performance, and animal conservationists currently use it to prevent poaching.
 Today, it improves the efficiency of simple tasks at home and at work.
 In fact, AI has the potential to fundamentally change the way companies do business.

-A PwC investigation of the economic potential of AI predicts an increase in global GDP by up to 14% until 2030.
-This is equivalent to an additional $15.7 trillion contribution to the world’s economy (PWC, 2017).
-Now is the time to invest in AI technology and to fully recap its benefits in the future (Mahidhar & Davenport, 2018).
+A PwC study of the economic potential of AI predicts an increase in global GDP of up to 14% until 2030.
+This is equivalent to contributing an additional $15.7 trillion to the world’s economy.
+In order to reap its benefits in the future, now is the time to invest in AI technology.

 While AI-systems are of great importance for companies, many people are afraid of this highly complex technology—a black box that is difficult to understand.
-This may be one reason why only 16% of employees trust AI-generated results (McKinsey, 2018).
-In contrast to human intelligence, artificial intelligence is solely focused on detecting repeated patterns in given data.
+This may be one reason why only 16% of employees trust AI-generated results.
+In contrast to human intelligence, artificial intelligence is solely focused on detecting repeated patterns in the given data.
 It does not consider external influences and thus prevents cognitive biases.
-But first things first...
+But, first things first...

 What is Artificial Intelligence?